mkloubert/vs-media-player/README.md

 Spotify will send an OAuth code to that server, that makes it possible to extend the feature list with the help of [Web API](https://developer.spotify.com/web-api/):

 ![OAuth code received from Spotify](https://raw.githubusercontent.com/mkloubert/vs-media-player/master/img/spotify4.png)

+Now copy all app data to your `media.player` settings in VS Code:

 ```json
 {